bendtheji/internal_transfers/README.md

 This endpoint allows two accounts to transfer money from each other. `source_account_id` and `destination_account_id` should both be present in the `accounts` table.

 `transaction_id` is supposed to be a unique identifier for the transaction.
 This is meant to prevent duplicate transactions from occurring, if say there are multiple upstream requests to make the transaction.
 The example below uses a timestamp format, but it should be something more unique.
 One way would be to concatenate the timestamp with some metadata of the two accounts involved to generate a more unique identifier.
 Another way is to generate a random string of characters to be used as an identifier.
+Trying to insert the same `transaction_id` will fail since it's used as a primary key in the `transactions` table, rolling back any changes made by the transaction so far.

 Request Body:
 ```